LucMioulet/lucmioulet.github.io/_posts/2020-01-31-consistency_regularization.md

 This inconsistenty of the model output might be acceptable during the training regime of a model, but not during the inference.

 ## Consistency regularization
-Consistency regularization is a Semi-Supervised technique that, turns the issue of having this output inconsistency into an a new source of error for the training.
+Consistency regularization is a Semi-Supervised technique that, turns the issue of having this output inconsistency into an a new source of regularization during the training.
 A loss $$ L_{cons} $$ is added to the training loss.
 The $$ L_{cons} $$ loss is in charge of minimizing the distance between the different outputs produced from an augmented input.

 $$